-Youth use of cannabis use starts earlier in Mendocino County than in other parts of the state.
+Youth use of cannabis starts earlier in Mendocino County than in other parts of the state and is easier to obtain than alcohol.
 Although currently we do not have data we suspect there is a link between suspension and absenteeism from school and cannabis use.
 This is an area that should be studied.
 There is also an unusual workforce issue since technically Prop 64 allows adults aged 21 years or older to possess and use marijuana for recreational purposes, but most people in Mendocino County enter the workforce by the time they are 18.
 Youth cannabis use is still illegal and therefore they still may be adversely impacted.